 As we age our cartilage weakens and gradually deteriorates.
 This can lead to stiffness, muscle soreness and joint pain.
 Studies have shown supplements can help aid recovery and help relieve joint and knee pain during exercise.
 Research has demonstrated the use of collagen supplements for reducing stiffness associated with osteoarthritis and lowering inflammation associated with rheumatoid arthritis.
 Being an essential protein in the bone, it is also essential for maintaining optimal bone health particularly as you age.

 Skin Health & Cellulite

-Since collagen is an essential protein providing elasticity to the skin many people take collagen to maintain a healthy more youthful skin.
+Since collagen is an essential protein providing elasticity to the skin many people take it to maintain a healthy more youthful skin.
 Studies have shown supplementation can improve skin elasticity and reduce wrinkles.
-As well as keeping your skin youthful collagen may also help improve the appearance of stubborn cellulite.
+As well as keeping your skin youthful, the protein may also help improve the appearance of stubborn cellulite.
 One study demonstrated type 1 collagen supplementation showed significant improvement in skin texture.

-Collagen also support the gut’s connective tissue providing support to the lining of your digestive tract.
-Supplementation may also help lower inflammation and improve overall digestive health
+Collagen also supports the gut’s connective tissue providing support to the lining of your digestive tract, therefore supplementation may also help lower inflammation and improve overall digestive health.

 Getting the right amount of protein including the essential amino acids and branch chain amino acids can help athletes improve their body composition, performance and recovery after training.

-Muscle is actually broken down during exercise and workouts.
-During the recovery period, your body uses protein to repair the muscle fibres.
+Muscle is actually broken down during exercise and workouts, and during the recovery period your body uses protein to repair the muscle fibres.
 The combination of high quality whey protein concentrate and hydrolysed collagen are readily absorbed by the body supporting recovery and muscle growth.
 The addition of collagen strengthens your ligaments, tendons, bones and connective tissue making it a valuable recovery aid.